<**META NAME="ROBOTS" CONTENT="NOINDEX,NOFOLLOW">

 Other islands of naval interest to the middle war period.

-The Gilbert Islands (Tarawa, Makin) and in the central
+The Gilbert Islands (Tarawa, Makin) in the central

 Pacific had been taken in late 1943 to puncture the Japanese defensive parameter.

-The Marshalls (Kwajalein) were taken soon after, January 1944, followed by
+The Marshalls (Kwajalein) were taken soon after in January 1944, followed by Eniwetok in February.

-The big step to the western Pacific island chain of the Marianas
+The big step is to the western Pacific island chain of the Marianas

-(Saipan, Tinian, Roto, Guam) were taken that summer 1944 and isolate major enemy bases Truk and Rabaul.
+(Saipan, Tinian, Roto, Guam).
+These were taken that summer of 1944 and isolated major enemy bases Truk and Rabaul.

-The western Carolinas (Palau, Ulithi, Yap) had been taken in the fall 1944 completing
+The western Carolinas (Palau, Ulithi, Yap) were taken in the fall 1944 completing

 the sweep through the central Pacific and laying open the Philippines.